mvolkmann/blog/src/smalltalk/41-morphic.md

 | dull yellow circle with odd shape    | left side   | Collapse     | click to collapse (hide) the item (5)           |
 | orange circle with wrench            | left side   | Explore      | opens an "Explore" window (6)                   |

-A morph can also be dragged directly without opening its halo and using the drag buttons.
+A `Morph` can also be dragged directly without opening its halo and using the drag buttons.
 This only works if the area that is dragged does not process mouse events.
-For example, you cannot drag a morph that contains a button by dragging the button.
+For example, you cannot drag a `Morph` that contains a button by dragging the button.

 (1) This menu contains the following options: